tdevere/copilot-cli/README.md

 - **MCP-powered extensibility:** Take advantage of the fact that the coding agent ships with GitHub's MCP server by default and supports custom MCP servers to extend capabilities.
 - **Full control:** Preview every action before execution — nothing happens without your explicit approval.

-We're still early in our journey, but with your feedback, we're rapidly iterating to make the Copilot CLI the best possible companion in your terminal.
+We're still early in our journey, but with your feedback, we're rapidly iterating to make the GitHub Copilot CLI the best possible companion in your terminal.

 ## 📦 Getting Started

 ### Supported Platforms

-- **Linux, macOS, and Windows via WSL** are fully supported.
-- **Native Windows support** via PowerShell is experimental
+- **Linux**
+- **macOS**
+- **Windows** (via WSL.
+Native shell support is experimental)

 ### Prerequisites

 - **Node.js** v22 or higher
 - **npm** v10 or higher
+- (On Windows) **PowerShell** v6 or higher
 - An **active Copilot subscription**.
 See [Copilot plans](https://github.com/features/copilot/plans?ref_cta=Copilot+plans+signup&ref_loc=install-copilot-cli&ref_page=docs).

-If you have access to GitHub Copilot via your organization of enterprise, you cannot use Copilot CLI if your organization owner or enterprise administrator has disabled it in the organization or enterprise settings.
+If you have access to GitHub Copilot via your organization of enterprise, you cannot use GitHub Copilot CLI if your organization owner or enterprise administrator has disabled it in the organization or enterprise settings.
 See [Managing policies and features for GitHub Copilot in your organization](http://docs.github.com/copilot/managing-copilot/managing-github-copilot-in-your-organization/managing-github-copilot-features-in-your-organization/managing-policies-for-copilot-in-your-organization) for more information.

 ### Installation